costinm/ugate/README.md

 This library started by using cmux to allow a port to be shared and auto-detect protocols.
 In practice this is important for TLS and HTTP/1.1 vs HTTP2 and for auto-detecting HA-PROXY metadata.

-Instead the code has been optimized and simplified, with less generic matching but specialized to the supported protocols.
+Instead, the code has been optimized and simplified, with less generic matching but specialized to the supported protocols.

 # Midle boxes - routers